Master of Design Technology

 Raqi Syed began her career in feature animation as an Assistant Technical Director for Disney Feature Animation on films such as Meet the Robinsons and later as a Lighting Artist on Tangled.
 She then went on to work as a Senior Technical Director with Weta Digital on films like Avatar, The Planet of the Apes films, and The Hobbit Trilogy.
 A full list of her film credits can be found over at IMDB.

 As a film student at the University of Southern California, Raqi was a Mary Pickford Scholar.
-While completing her MA In Creative Writing at Victoria’s Institute for Modern Letters, she was awarded the Dominion Post Fellowship for her thesis.
+While completing her MA in Creative Writing at Victoria University of Wellington’s Institute for Modern Letters, she was awarded the Dominion Post Fellowship for her thesis.
 More recently, The Los Angeles Times pegged Raqi for its list of 100 Industry professionals who can help fix Hollywood’s Diversity Problem.
 She is a member of Women in VR and is actively involved in the Wellington VR community.

-Mark has worked at Weta Digital since 2009 as an animator on ground breaking productions Avatar, Tintin, The Avengers, The Hobbit Trilogy, The Planet of Apes films and Valerian and the City of a Thousand Planets.
+Mark has worked at Weta Digital since 2009 as an animator on ground-breaking productions like Avatar, Tintin, The Avengers, The Hobbit Trilogy, The Planet of Apes films and Valerian and the City of a Thousand Planets.
 Prior to that Mark had extensive experience as an animator and animation supervisor on Emmy, VES and Annie award winning animated television programs.

 After completing a degree in Visual Arts with honours in drawing and painting at the University of Victoria in Canada, Mark went on to earn diplomas in both classical and computer animation from Sheridan College.